azadbolour/boardgame/BACKLOG.md

 ## System Improvements

+- Add EULA.
+An initial footnore stating no warrantees should be sufficient for now.

 - User registration.
 Currently there are no registered users.
 Just a built-in one called _You_.
 Use a microservice and if affordable, and external service.